mandydog/datasciencecoursera/README.md

 ===================
 You are looking at the README.md file.

-It is in a repository for the Coursera course called the "Data Scientist's Toolkit".
+It is in a GitHub repository.
+The repository is for the Coursera course called the "Data Scientist's Toolkit".

 The name of the repository is datasciencecoursera.